-My husband even said these were quite good hot out of the oven with butter, and he’s hard to please low-carb wise.
-These have a nice mouth feel one finds in a good traditional yeast bread.
+My husband even said these were quite good hot out of the oven with butter, and he’s hard to please when it comes to bread.
+These have a nice mouth feel one finds in a good traditional yeast bread, not the typical low-carb bread.
 I even included some dissolved yeast but that’s just added for flavor.

-These should make very nice sliders, too.
+These make very nice sliders, too.
 Here’s a close-up on the smooth texture:

 VARIATION: Sprinkle some of my 8-Seed Blend on tops of the rolls before baking: